blashin888/conditions-for-non-fragility/draft.md

 Responsibility may flow,

-but it eventually needs to stop.
+but it eventually settles somewhere.

 ---